RAG Data Retrieval and Re-Ranking with BM25Plus

 An LLM generating five SEC-filing keywords for content filtering and ranking

 Vector similarity alone can miss the exact financial line items a query needs.
-This function asks the LLM for exactly five keywords drawn from real SEC filing terminology — these drive both content filtering and BM25 re-ranking.
+So this function asks the LLM for exactly five keywords drawn from real SEC filing terms.
+These drive both content filtering and BM25 re-ranking.

 PYTHON